IDT-ITI/Lightweight-Face-Detector-Pruning/README.md

 Pruning Lightweight Face Detectors **EXTD** and **EResFD** using NNI's `FPGMPruner` and `L1NormPruner`.

+Repository updated in April 2024, for correction / completion of the paper-related materials, and for releasing scripts that facilitate the Android deployment of pruned EResFD models.

 ## Project Structure

 The repository is organized into 4 folders: